-Make sure you clearly understand if you’re getting an introductory rate that will increase at some point, or if there is any kind of rate guarantee that the payment processor can offer.
-Credit card processing rates will vary depending on the type of transaction, the card used and based on a businesses monthly processing volume.
+Make sure you clearly understand if you’re getting an introductory rate that will increase at some point.
+Or, ask if there is any kind of rate guarantee that the payment processor can offer.
+Credit card processing rates will vary depending on the type of transaction, the card used and based on a business's monthly processing volume.
 If the rate you’re being offered seems lower than what you expected, clarify exactly which transactions the rate does, and does not, apply to.

 3.)
 Are there any additional fees or charges that I should be aware of?

 Cancellation fees, early termination fees, PCI Non-Compliance fees, chargeback fees, account change fees, and equipment rentals are all additional costs that you should consider.
-While it might seem like a lot, understanding what the fees are and how you can avoid them will save your business money in the long term.
-Be sure to clarify if the fees are a flat rate, or a percentage of your processing volume because how the payment processor calculates their fees can make a big difference in your monthly fees.
+Understanding what the fees are and how you can avoid them will save your business money in the long term.
+Be sure to clarify if the fees are a flat rate or a percentage of your processing volume.
+How a payment processor calculates their fees can make a big difference in what you end up paying monthly.

 4.)
 If I have a problem how can I get it rectified?

-Each merchant account provider will provide different customer support options and what works best will vary based on a businesses preference.
+Each merchant account provider will provide different customer support options and what works best will vary based on a business's preference.
 Whether you prefer to submit an email, chat online, or pick up the phone and speak to someone, it’s important to know how you can contact your payment processor and when their support team is available.
-If a merchant account provider outsources their customer service versus training an in-house team may also impact your decision on who is the best fit for you.
-Having a knowledgeable team to provide technical support when you need it can help you feel confident in your payment services provider.
+If a merchant account provider outsources their customer service, instead of training an in-house team, this may also impact your decision on who is the best fit for you.
+Having a knowledgeable team to provide technical support when you need it can help you feel confident in your merchant account provider.

 5.)
 What software or integrations do you offer?